 Wear a broad-spectrum body sunscreen daily

 To prevent any further sun damage, apply a broad-spectrum sunscreen daily to any exposed areas of your body.
 Alongside using a facial sunscreen, this will ensure your skin remains protected from both UVA and UVB rays.
 Remember to re-apply after swimming or prolonged exposure to the sun.

 Exfoliate your body with an AHA

 Incorporate a gentle chemical exfoliant into your body care routine.
 AHAs are water-soluble acids that work on the skin’s surface to dissolve dead skin cells.
 They promote collagen synthesis and minimise the appearance of sun damage including fading hyperpigmentation.
-I recommend using a body exfoliant containing glycolic acid or lactic acid three times a week.
+I recommend using a body exfoliant containing glycolic acid or lactic acid three times a week, especially on problem areas.

 Use a retinol treatment

 You may be familiar with retinol’s anti-ageing abilities, but it can also be fantastic for helping to reduce the signs of sun damage on the body.
 It works by kicking skin cell turnover into overdrive, effectively fading hyperpigmentation and resurfacing the skin.

 UV exposure generates free radicals, unstable molecules that latch onto and destroy healthy cells.
 Antioxidants can neutralise this damage, as well as improving the skin’s natural barrier function.

 LED masks use light therapy to encourage tissue repair and healing deep within the skin.
 Using an LED decolletage bib utilises clinically proven wavelengths Red 633 nm and Near-Infrared 830 nm to safely and painlessly stimulate collagen and elastin synthesis in the neck and chest, two area often prone to sun damage due to their high exposure.